Making Exercise Healthy Medicine

 - My work is not alternative medicine.
 This is evidence-based sports medicine techniques, applied to real life - where you actually need it.
 Many call it innovative.
 I call it simple standard-of-care.

-- Neck pain and upper back pain are not a disease or "condition" or something that once you have, you have it for life.
+- Neck pain and upper back pain, rotator cuff tears, and other shoulder pain, are not a disease or "condition" or something that once you have, you have it for life.
 It can be an injury like a sprained ankle, that with a little common sense and information, can heal and you can be better than before.
 Often it is not even that serious, you are just sitting, moving, and holding your neck in a painful tight way.
 No exercises are needed to fix that.

 - You do not need to have surgery or extended medical treatments or rest to relieve neck pain, or most disc or rotator cuff tears.